explainers-by-googlers/script-src-v2/README.md

 For simplicity, we could reuse `unsafe-hashes` to have hashes apply to eval and script URLs, however in the eval case, this would mean that scripts would be implicitly allowlisted for event handlers, which is not intended.
 For this reason we decided not to require unsafe-hashes for eval.
 This design implicitly allows scripts allowlisted for eval via hashes to also be used in an inline block.
 This seems fine, but if it’s determined that we do need a keyword to split allowlisting scripts for eval from allowlisting them for inline use, we can add a separate eval-hashes keyword.

 We propose using the new url-hashes keyword instead of reusing unsafe-hashes to avoid confusion from using the same directive to allow two different uses (and since allowlisting urls is not, in fact, “unsafe”).

+### Implement the new features as part of a completely new directive (script-src-v2)
+The new features could also be implemented as part of a separate directive (e.g. `script-src-v2`) that completely replaces `script-src` if it's set.
+This has the advantage of making the policy easier to read since it's immediately obvious what applies in browsers that are compatible with the new features, and what is the fallback for browsers that are not.
+The main drawback to this approach is that moves the complexity to the [fallback algorithm](https://www.w3.org/TR/CSP3/#directive-fallback-list).

+Both `script-src-elem` and `script-src-attr` fallback directly to `script-src` so they can be handled by either introducing a replacement that supports the new features and replaces the other one if set(e.g. `script-src-elem-v2`), or by completely ignoring them if `script-src-v2` is set.

+`worker-src`, `child-src`, and `default-src` interact with `script-src`, but also with other directives, so adding a "v2" version of them leads to an overly complicated algorithm.
+Alternatively we can add support for url hashes directly on these directives, but that means the only way to have a backup policy for browsers that don't support them, is to not rely on the fallback algorithm and use `script-src` directly.
+Finally, we can also choose to not support the new features in these, but this leads to a scenario where sites that want to use URL hashes for workers have to *not* set `worker-src` and are forced to rely on the fallback to `script-src`

+Due to this added complexity, we decided to implement the new features in the existing `script-src` directive as described in the previous section isntead.

 ### report-hash keyword